geremachek/nilus/README.md

 # 🏺 nilus

-Nilus (Νεῖλόν, Ne~il\|on) is a command for writing Ancient Greek with a Latin keyboard.
+Nilus (Νεῖλόν, Ne~il\|on) is a command for writing Ancient (polytonic) Greek with a Latin keyboard.
 It reads command-line arguments or `stdin` and allows you to use all of those pesky accents and diacritics not usually allowed with a Greek keyboard.

 Each Latin character is replaced with a phonetically equivalent Greek character, or a Greek character found in the same place on the keyboard.
 (When using `-k`)